mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 # Data Handling

 When saving data through the object model, you don't have to manually escape strings to create SQL-safe commands.
-You have to make sure though that certain properties are not overwritten, e.g. //ID// or //ClassName//.
+You have to make sure though that certain properties are not overwritten, e.g. *ID* or *ClassName*.

 ## Creation